4 Mechanical Properties of Materials

 4.2.2 Elastic and Plastic Deformation

 Prior to yielding, the material undergoes elastic deformation.
 If the load is removed during elastic deformation, the object will return to its original dimensions.
-This makes the yield strength of the material a very important design parameter, as many engineering components are designed to operate within the linear region of material response, and hence remain elastic.
+This makes the yield strength of the material a highly important design parameter, as many engineering components are designed to operate within the linear region of material response and hence remain elastic.

-On the other hand, plastic deformation following yielding can be very important in terms of the fabrication process.
-For example sheets of steel or aluminum can be placed between molds and compressed under high pressure to deform them into the shape of an automobile panel as seen in Figure 4.3 (A).
-Plastic deformation can also be useful in absorbing energy, such as seen in the concertina crushing of a structural component for an automobile (see Figure 4.3 (B)).
-This book, however, will focus on the pre-yield, linear elastic region.
+However, plastic deformation following yielding can be very important in the fabrication process.
+For example, sheets of steel or aluminum can be placed between molds and compressed under high pressure to deform them into the shape of an automobile panel as seen in Figure 4.3 (A).
+Plastic deformation can also be useful in absorbing energy, such as seen in the concertina crushing of a structural component for an automobile, shown in Figure 4.3 (B).
+This book, however, focuses on the pre-yield, linear elastic region.

 Figure 4.3: Engineering materials are often loaded beyond yield to permanently deform the material, as in (A) the stamping process for an automotive panel or in (B) the crushing of a weld-bonded hat section used to absorb energy in an automobile accident.

-If we continue to load the specimen into the plastic region, the stress and strain continue to increase up until some maximum stress known as the ultimate tensile stress, 𝜎UTS.
-Past this point the material undergoes necking, a thinning of the cross-section, and so the load it can withstand actually decreases.
-This continues until the fracture point, 𝜎fracture.
+If we continue to load the specimen into the plastic region, the stress and strain continue to increase until some maximum stress known as the ultimate tensile stress, σUTS.
+Past this point the material undergoes necking—a thinning of the cross-section—and so the load it can withstand actually decreases.
+This continues until the fracture point, σfracture.

 4.2.3 Ductile and Brittle Materials

 Figure 4.2 shows an idealized stress-strain diagram for a steel specimen.
-The diagrams for other materials will look a little different as their mechanical properties are all different.
+The diagrams for other materials will look a little different because their mechanical properties are all different.
 Figure 4.4 (A) illustrates representative stress-strain behavior for several engineering materials.
-These are drawn to scale and the popout shows an enlarged view of the elastic region.
+These are drawn to scale, and the popout shows an enlarged view of the elastic region.

 Each material initially experiences a linear relationship between stress and strain, but the yield stress is significantly higher for some materials than others.
 Materials with a high yield stress are of course more appropriate for high-stress applications.

 Figure 4.4: Results obtained from tensile tests.
-(A) Illustration of a typical stress-strain behavior for some common materials.
+(A, left) Illustration of typical stress-strain behavior for some common materials.
 Temperatures denote anneal temperatures.
-(B) Same data plotted up to 5% strain.
-(C) Tensile test of an AlMgSi alloy.
+(A, right) Same data plotted up to 5 percent strain.
+(B) Tensile test of an AlMgSi alloy.
 This is a ductile fracture type, as seen by the local necking and the cup and cone fracture surfaces.

 Consider the plastic deformation for the materials shown in Figure 4.4.
-Some materials, such as cast iron fail at relatively small strains, whereas other materials, such as high density polyethylene (HDPE) often used for milk jugs, go to very large strains well beyond the axis limit.
+Some materials, such as cast iron, fail at relatively small strains, whereas other materials, such as high-density polyethylene (HDPE) often used for milk jugs, reach very large strains well beyond the axis limit.

-Ductile materials are those with long plastic regions, indicating that they experience significant plastic deformation before breaking.
+Ductile materials are those with long plastic regions, indicating they experience significant plastic deformation before breaking.
 Figure 4.4 (B) shows the failure region of an aluminum alloy specimen tested to failure, illustrating necking and ductile failure.
-This can be useful in many engineering applications where, if the yield stress is accidentally exceeded, the material will deform significantly and can allow time for the component to be replaced before it breaks.
+This can be useful in many engineering applications where the material will deform significantly if the yield stress is accidentally exceeded and can thereby allow time for the component to be replaced before it breaks.
 Consider the difference between dropping a ceramic mug on a hard floor compared to a mug made of aluminum or tin.
-The ceramic mug is likely to shatter, while the tin mug may end up with a permanent dent (indicating that its yield stress was exceeded and it experienced plastic deformation) but will still be functional.
+The ceramic mug is likely to shatter, whereas the tin mug may end up with a permanent dent (indicating that its yield stress was exceeded and it experienced plastic deformation) but will still be functional.

 4.3 Hooke’s Law